nil/v-drag/docs/README.md

     text: Playground
     link: /playground.html

 about: Draggable elements are a common UX pattern, specially on touch screens.
 But as a developer, you might know how challenging it is to apply it with JavaScript.
 Vue.js doesn’t help in this case, either.
 So to simplify things, v-drag was written.
-Its purpose is to quickly integrate and customize draggable objects on projects using Vue.js.
+Its purpose is to quickly integrate and customize draggable elements on projects using Vue.js.

-start:
-  text: Go to installation
-  link: /installation.html

 features:
 - title: Axis
   icon: axis
-  details: Limit the movement of the element so it can only follow the direction of one of the two axis.
+  details: Restrict the movement of the element so that it can only follow the direction of either vertical or horizontal axis.
+  docs: /
-  link: /
+  playground: /

-- title: Handles
+- title: Handle
   icon: handle
-  details: Prevent the element from being moved until it is dragged from at least one particular element.
+  details: Make the element move only when one or more specific objects are dragged, whether they are inside or outside.
+  docs: /
+  playground: /

+- title: Axis
+  icon: axis
+  details: Restrict the movement of the element so that it can only follow the direction of either vertical or horizontal axis.
+  docs: /
-  link: /
+  playground: /

-- title: Classes
+- title: Handle
-  icon: style
+  icon: handle
-  details: Automatically add modifiable classes to indicate the class of element and the dragging state.
+  details: Make the element move only when one or more specific objects are dragged, whether they are inside or outside.
+  docs: /
-  link: /
+  playground: /
 ---

 ```bash